skirino/raft_fleet/README.md

 ## Example

-Suppose we have 4 erlang nodes:
+Suppose we have a cluster of 4 erlang nodes:

 ```ex
 $ iex --sname 1 -S mix